COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 Within this section, you can define the workflow used to rank the different crystals and give high-level details of the methods used.
-To allow compatibility with other dictionaries and possible future works on computational chemistry calculations, single methods datafields don't have the `_csp` prefix.
+To allow compatibility with other dictionaries and possible future works on computational chemistry calculations, single methods data fields don't have the `_csp` prefix.

 ### 3.1 General Fields